 A director of the Company provided advisory services to the Company as a director of PetroVantage during fiscal 2002 and 2003.
-The Company made payments of \$32,000 to the director as compensation for services rendered during fiscal 2002 and no payments in fiscal 2003.
+The Company made payments of \$32,000 to the director as compensation for services rendered during fiscal 2002.
 Separately, during fiscal 2003, the director provided general consulting services to the Company, for which the Company made payments totaling approximately \$230,000 during the year.